pesalerno/Chimanta-genomics/README.md

 In both cases, filtering parameters were based on the combination that increased the amount of individuals and SNPs in all populations.

-In *Tepuihyla*, the [resulting SNP matrix]() used in downstream analyses had a total missingness of xxxxx and retained xxxx SNPs and XXXX individuals.
+In *Tepuihyla*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Tep-04-02-c.stru) used in downstream analyses had a total missingness of xxxxx and retained xxxx SNPs and 71 individuals.

-In *Stefania*, the [resulting SNP matrix]() used in downstream analyses had a total missingness of xxxxx and retained xxxx SNPs and XXXX individuals.
+In *Stefania*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Stef-NEW-c.stru) used in downstream analyses had a total missingness of 0.883727 and retained 8734 SNPs and 46 individuals.